tom-seddon/b2/doc/wip/configs.md

 The dialog is divided into two parts.
-On the left, a list of all the possible configurations, as seen in the `Hardware` menu; on the right, the settings for the selected configuration.
+On the left, a list of all the possible configurations, as seen in the `Hardware` menu; on the right, the settings for the selected configuration - described below.

+Modifying a configuration's settings changes the settings for the next use, but the current emulated BBC is never affected, even if you're modifying its configuration.
+To apply the updated settings, you'll need to select the modified configuration from the `Hardware` menu, even if it was the same configuration you previously selected.

 # Modify the list